 Do private companies need D&O insurance?

-Private companies should consider getting D&O insurance policies to provide financial security for company leaders if a lawsuit or legal action takes place.
+Private companies should consider getting D&O insurance policies to provide financial security for company leaders if a lawsuit or legal action occurs.
 This type of policy would help ensure the company meets any relevant laws or regulations too.
-It can also protect the business from potential costs due to an alleged violation by its board members and executive team stemming from wrongful acts in relation to their duties.
+It can also protect the business from potential costs due to an alleged violation by its board members and executive team stemming from wrongful acts about their duties.

 What are some common exclusions in D&O insurance policies?